jakobod/dnssec-validation/README.md

 - Fix caching of validated domains
     - Add domains to validated only set if complete chain could be validated!
 - Validate chain downwards
-- Find domain list containing also subdomains -> longer chains.
+- Find a domain list that contains subdomains too -> longer chains.

 ##### For the presentation